 Alliances supercharge all of your lists, showing you which allies can introduce you to which prospects.
 Alliances will be categorized by the following:

-- 1st Degree: Your team members and the individuals you have Allied with
+- 1st Degree: Your team members

 - On any List, click Manage columns

 - Toggle on Connections in the right sidebar that opens up

 - Your Connections column will now show you who your allies can introduce you to at every row in your List

 iii.
 On Profiles:

 Alliances also supercharge all of your organization, person, and opportunity profiles.

 - On any profile page, select Connections in the right sidebar to see who your Allies can introduce you to.
 It will be organized by 1st Degree and 2nd Degree Alliances.